 My Pit Bull is Family volunteers share our work in communities across the country.
 As a volunteer, you will be an important member of our team and act as a representative of our organization to the community at large.
 As such, we need people with great communication skills because our volunteers will be talking to people about our organization online, over the phone, and in-person.

 The primary responsibility of our volunteers is to make phone calls every month to participate in rental pet policy research.
-We will be selecting 11 cities across the country to conduct research in each year.
-The information collected will identify all-breed-friendly housing for families looking for rental accommodations that will welcome their dogs..
-With accurate information available, the goal is for no dogs to be displaced from their families due to restrictive pet policies and to keep the family together safe at home.
+We will be selecting cities across the country to conduct research in.
+The information collected will identify all-breed-friendly housing for families looking for rental accommodations that will welcome their dogs.
+With accurate information available, the goal is for no dog to be displaced from their family due to restrictive pet policies and to keep the family together safe at home.

-Our volunteers based in Minneapolis also participate in many community events and fundraisers throughout the year.
+Our volunteers also participate in many community events and fundraisers throughout the year.
 We encourage volunteers to participate in as many events as they can and to come up with creative ideas for the future.

 - Rental Research Calls: Each volunteer will be assigned approximately 10 calls per month.
 Call assignments distributed via email/Google Sheets.
 Assuming 5 minutes per phone call, the commitment for these calls is approximately 1 hour per month.

-- Local Events (Minneapolis Area Volunteers Only): Each event has multiple options for shifts.
+- Events: Each event has multiple options for shifts.
 Volunteers should plan on attending multiple events during the year.
 Event sign-up sheets are shared in our Minneapolis MPBIF Facebook group.
 The commitment for events is approximately 20 hours per year.

 - Participation in Fall Housing Database Verification Project: Once per calendar year we verify that all our listings have current information.
 Number of calls required depends on number of active volunteers.